hollodk/beast-validator/README.md

-# 🧠 BeastFormValidator
+# 🧠 BeastValidator

-**BeastFormValidator** is a lightweight, extensible JavaScript form validator with zero dependencies.
+**BeastValidator** is a lightweight, extensible JavaScript form validator with zero dependencies.

 It works on all `<input>`, `<textarea>`, and `<select>` fields and supports advanced validation logic using native HTML5 attributes (`required`) and `data-*` attributes for additional control.